Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 Depending on the terms agreed upon during setup, the game ends after a certain number of rounds, or once a target score has been reached.
 If playing a certain number of rounds, the player with the greater score at the end of the last round is declared the winner.
 If playing to a target point total, the first to reach that score is the winner.

 # Common Yaku
-There are many possible sets of yaku in Koi-Koi.
-Some may be house-rules while others are popular throughout.
-In many cases, the point values of these yaku will change depending on the provided rules.
+There is great variation in the possible sets of yaku in Koi-Koi.
+Some yaku may be house rules, while others are common to nearly all rule sets.
+In many cases, the point values of these yaku will change depending on source.

-The
+The yaku given here are fairly typical of modern forms of the game, as seen in video games and Nintendo's current Koi-Koi rules leaflet.
+They are sorted into groups.
+All of the yaku within each group (except “Ungrouped”) are *mutually exclusive*; a player only scores for their most valuable yaku in each group.

-Yaku listed below are sorted into groups.
-For each of these groups (except “Ungrouped”), only one point value is valid for a set.
-For example, if you have all five Bright cards, you get the points for “Five Brights”.
-You do not get the points for “Five Brights and Four Brights and Rainy Four Brights."
+For example, if a player have all five Bright cards, they only earn points for *Five Brights*.
+They do not earn points for *Four Brights*, *Rainy Four Brights*, or *Three Brights*.
 This goes for each grouping.
-You receive the highest points you're allowed based on the cards captured.
 |Points|Yaku Name|Description|
 |:---:|:---:|:---:|
 |<h2 align="center">Bright Yaku</h2>|||